tangpeic/Simple-Rest-Client-Opera-12-Extension/README.md

 Simple REST Client for Opera 12
 =======
-Simple REST Client is an extension for Opera to help construct custom HTTP requests to directly test your web services.
+Simple REST Client is an extension for Opera 12 or 11 to help construct custom HTTP requests to directly test your web services.

 FEATURES